jeremy9959/Mathematics-for-Machine-Learning/chapters/03-1-Bayesian-Inference.md

 ### Bayesian Regression (or Ridge Regression)

-In this chapter we return to our discussion of linear regression and introduce some Bayesian ideas.
+In this section we return to our discussion of linear regression and introduce some Bayesian ideas.
 The combination will lead us to the notion of "ridge" regression, which is a type of linear regression that includes a prior distribution on the coefficients that indicates our preference for smaller rather than larger coefficients.
 Introduction of this prior leads to a form of linear regression that is more resilient in situations where the independent variables are less independent than we would hope.

-Before introducing these Bayesian ideas, let us recall from @sec-LRLike that ordinary least squares yields the parameters that give the "most likely" set of parameters for a model of the form
+Before introducing these Bayesian ideas, let us recall from @sec-LRLike that ordinary least squares yields the maximum likelihood estimate of the parameters.
 $$
 Y=XM + \epsilon
 $$
 where the error $\epsilon$ is normally distributed with mean $0$ and variance $\sigma^2$, and the mean squared error becomes the maximum likelihood estimate of the variance $\sigma^2$.

 To put this into a Bayesian perspective, we notice that the linear regression model views $Y-XM$ as normally distributed given $M$.
-That is, we see the probability $P(Y-XM|M)$ as normal with variance
+That is, we see that the conditional distribution of $Y$, given $X$ and $M$, is normal with mean $XM$ and  variance
 $\sigma^2$.

 Then we introduce a prior distribution on the coefficients $M$, assuming that they, too, are normally